-On behalf of the staff at Brookdale, I am happy to welcome you to the 2019-20 school year!
+On behalf of the staff at Brookdale, I am happy to welcome you to the 2022-2023 school year!
 We are looking forward to a productive partnership with you so your children can achieve their highest potential.
 We recognize that in order to be successful in school, children need support from both the home and school.
 We know a strong partnership with you will make a great difference in your child’s education.
 As partners, we share the responsibility for your children’s success and want you to know that we will do our very best to carry out our responsibilities.
-We ask that you guide and support your child’s learning by ensuring that he/she:
+We ask that you guide and support your child’s learning by ensuring that they:

-3) reads daily to develop a love for reading and to improve literacy skills.
+2) read daily to develop a love for reading and to improve literacy skills.

 Brookdale’s Vision & Mission Statements are the drivers for everything we do at Brookdale.